 Green Tea for Antioxidants Explained

 The main reason that green tea is such a powerful health tonic in itself is largely due to the high amount of antioxidants in this ancient drink.
 In the modern world, we’re exposed to toxins and oxidized molecules regardless of whether we eat healthily or exercise regularly.
-Simply breathing the air during rush-hour traffic or lying in the sun too long with a chemical-based sunscreen or tanning lotion (check out our natural sunscreen) can lead to the formation of free radicals in our system and wreak havoc on our overall health.
+Simply breathing the air during rush-hour traffic or lying in the sun too long with a chemical-based sunscreen or tanning lotion can lead to the formation of free radicals in our system and wreak havoc on our overall health.
 Antioxidants help to neutralize these destructive free radicals.

 Thankfully, by drinking 2-3 cups of green tea a day, you can effectively flush these harmful molecules out of your system before they cause any damage and prevent the health issue from happening.
 This is much better than dealing with it once it’s happened already.

 Green tea contains phytochemicals known as polyphenols, which are essentially classified as catechins and it is these, along with the rich amount of flavonoids that make green tea so effective at flushing out free radicals.

 Speaking of these catechins, green tea contains six primary catechin compounds: catechin, gallocatechin, epicatechin, epigallocatechin, epicatechin gallate, and epigallocatechin gallate (also known as EGCG).
 EGCG is the most studied polyphenol component in green tea and the most active.